jdselsor/parakeet-metroidvania/README.md

 ## Version 0.1
 This version is the version that can make a game.
 It may not be fancy, but a game would be built and exported (mostly likely just a linux build or maybe a linux and windows build) using the engine.

+Find a way to include the librarys files in the project when distrubited.

 # Acknowledgements
+Thanks to [aminosbh's sdl2 cmake modules](https://github.com/aminosbh/sdl2-cmake-modules/tree/master) I was able to being to set up the cmake envorment.